QuiltMC/developer-wiki/wiki/items/first-item.md

 });
 ```

 Here we are using the `ItemGroupEvents` API.
-We get the [Event](../concepts/events) for modifying the `INGREDIENTS` item group and register a new listener.
+We get the [event](../concepts/events) for modifying the `INGREDIENTS` item group and register a new listener.
 [Events](../concepts/events) have two main use cases.
 On the one side you can use them to do things when something happens, for example when block gets broken or even simply at each tick.
 On the other side they can be used for modifying things like item groups, where ordering is important.
-In this case, however, we are doing nothing complicated and simply adding the item to the end of the Ingredients item group.
+In this case, however, we are doing nothing complicated and simply adding the item to the end of the ingredients item group.
 This will also add them to the creative menu search.

 ## Textures